Keyboard shortcuts

 Job Scheduler triggers

-→ Updates .cti-consumers with new offset
+→ Updates .wazuh-cti-consumers with new offset

-→ Security Analytics Service creates detectors
+→ Security Analytics Service creates detectors using dynamic CTI configuration (max 100 rules per detector)

 CTI Sync (Incremental)